andreufont/bao-cosmology/README.md

 The details of the implementation can be found under `py/compressed_cmb.py` .

 ## How to run the basic analyses?

+### CMB-only cosmological analyses

+Using only the compressed CMB likelihood we can already constraint models with the CMB parameterization.
+This can be run for instance with the `run_cmb.ipynb` notebook.

+While the LCDM run can be quite fast (15 minutes in a laptop), other models with less constrained parameters can take a while if running on your laptop.

 ### BAO-only cosmological analyses